-That awful day that started out peacefully quickly descended into a March of death for the right to vote called Bloody Sunday.
+That day that started out peacefully quickly descended into an awful ugly March of death for the right to vote called ,”Bloody Sunday”.

 Now, some 48 years later, a new “Jim Crow” era has emerged with a major step backward in the fight for civil and voting rights.
 There are conservative states targeting not only African Americans but also Senior citizens, first time voters, early voting, Students, low income, immigrants and the undocumented though Republicans call them (illegals) Dreamers.
-In addition, Governors from RedStates are allowing election officials to purge voters, people without birth certificates were given limited or completely denied access to the voting booth because their old state ID failed to meet new voter ID regulations and were treated like possible (illegals).
+In addition, Governors from RedStates are allowing election officials to purge voters, people without birth certificates were given limited or completely denied access to the voting booth failing to meet new voter ID regulations in time and were treated like possible (illegals).
 This is the 21st Century; we should be on a progressive path toward equality for all not one that will re-engage folks in the act of racism or exclusion leading to suppressing participation in the election process.
 This year, new stricter voter ID legislation is pending in thirty-one states.
 This includes, voter ID proposals in thirteen states with proposals to strengthen existing voter ID laws in ten states, and eight states that will amend the new voter ID laws passed in 2011.

 We need to push back on all attempts to suppress the right to Vote.